* This is the Professional Version. *

 Pericoronitis is inflammation and infection of the tissue between the tooth and its overlying flap of gingiva (operculum).
 It usually occurs in an erupting wisdom tooth (almost always a lower one).

-Rarely, cavernous sinus thrombosis (see Cavernous Sinus Thrombosis) or Ludwig angina (submandibular space infection—see Submandibular Space Infection) develops; these conditions are life threatening and require immediate intervention.
+Rarely, cavernous sinus thrombosis (see page Cavernous Sinus Thrombosis) or Ludwig angina (submandibular space infection—see page Submandibular Space Infection) develops; these conditions are life threatening and require immediate intervention.

 Some Causes of Toothache